by: Dirk Stans

 schedule.

-The industrialisation phase also includes rigorous testing to ensure that the final product meets all necessary
+The industrialization phase also includes rigorous testing to ensure that the final product meets all necessary

 regulatory and industry standards.
 This could involve electromagnetic interference (EMI) testing,